Chrysler 300 Insurance Rates

 Want to jump right into comparing Chrysler 300 insurance rates?
 Shopping around for Chrysler 300 insurance costs will help drivers save, so enter your ZIP code in our free tool above to get started.

-Estimated insurance rates for a Chrysler 300 are $1,378 a year with full coverage.
-Comprehensive insurance costs an estimated $270 a year, collision costs $494, and liability insurance is $456.
-A policy with only liability insurance costs around $508 a year, with a high-risk policy costing $2,992 or more.
-16-year-old drivers pay the most at $5,240 a year or more.
+Average insurance rates for a Chrysler 300 are $1,378 a year including full coverage.
+Comprehensive insurance costs around $270, collision insurance costs $494, and liability costs $456.
+Liability-only coverage costs as little as $508 a year, and high-risk coverage costs $2,992 or more.
+16-year-old drivers receive the highest rates at up to $5,240 a year.

 Average premium for full coverage: $1,378